 - Cookies can also be frozen.
 Thaw on a sheet pan for an hour or two before serving.

-- ½ cup powdered sugar
+- 1/2 cup powdered sugar

 - 1 teaspoon vanilla extract

-- 2 cups all-purpose flour
+- 1 ¾ cups all-purpose flour

-- ¼ teaspoon salt
+- ¼ cup cornstarch

 - 2 cups powdered sugar

-- 1 teaspoon lemon extract
+- 1/4-1 teaspoon lemon extract

-7. For the glaze, combine powdered sugar, vanilla, lemon or almond extract and 3 tablespoons of the milk in a medium large bowl.
-Mix well and add more milk, one teaspoon at a time until a thick but drizzle-able glaze is formed.
-Transfer half of the glaze to a small bowl.
+- Transfer half of the glaze to a small bowl.
 With a toothpick, add a small amount of red and blue gel food coloring and swirl it just a bit.
 Don’t swirl too much or the icing will become murky.
 Use a light hand with the gel food coloring.
 A little goes a long way!

-8. Dip one cookie at a time into the glaze.
+- Dip one cookie at a time into the glaze.
 Let the cookie sit on the top of the glaze and gently push down at all the edges to ensure the surface of the cookie is covered with the glaze.
 With your thumb and forefinger, pull the cookie out of the glaze and allow the excess icing to drip off into a separate bowl.
 Then quickly flip the cookie right side up and give it a gentle jiggle to allow the glaze to flow evenly over the surface.
 Repeat with remaining cookies.
-(See video above for demonstration of this technique>)
+(See video above for a demonstration of this technique>)

-9. Add more of the white glaze to the bowl when needed.
+- Add more of the white glaze to the bowl when needed.
 Repeat adding more gel coloring as needed.

 Sprinkle with red, white and blue sprinkles (or other colors) while wet, if desired.